ldrobnik/drobnik.writing/src/data/blognotes/markdown-for-creative-writers.md

 Markdown syntax is so intuitive you can write a nicely formatted text without even thinking.

-Unlike HTML or XML, Markdown is also insanely easy to read.
-For instance, a header is just a line of text with one or more hashes before it:
+Unlike HTML or XML, Markdown is insanely easy to read.
+For instance, a header is just a line of text with one or more hash signs before it:

 ```md
 # Heading level 1